 (b) is not to involve a hearing.

 18 On the date as at which this compilation was prepared, the Criminal Code Amendment (Unlawful Possession) Act 2014 Pt.
 3 Div.
 1 had not come into operation.
-It reads as follows:
+They read as follows:

 Part 3 — Consequential amendments